Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The main side effect that any feline is likely to experience after eating honey is stomach discomfort.
 Since they can’t properly digest honey, it can cause a bit of havoc in their digestive systems, though it usually doesn’t do this if eaten in small enough amounts.

 Weight gain is another side effect of feeding honey to a cat.
 Honey is packed with calories.
-A single tablespoon contains 64 calories, which is similar to a 3-ounce can of wet cat food.
-Of course, this can be a positive or negative side effect, depending on circumstances.
-If you have a cat that needs to gain weight, honey can help pack in some extra calories easily.
-On the other hand, it can easily lead to a cat becoming overweight or even obese, which can come with a litany of other health concerns.
+A single tablespoon contains 64 calories, which is similar to more than half a 3-ounce can of wet cat food.
+As you can see, it can easily lead to a cat becoming overweight or even obese, which can come with a litany of other health concerns.

 Is Honey Good for a Sick Cat?